hoplon/demos/README.md

 [Hoplon](https://github.com/tailrecursion/hoplon) is a set of tools and libraries for making web application front ends.

-This repository contains example projects that demonstrate the use of Hoplon to create web applications.
+This repository contains example Hoplon projects.

 ## License